 Once your trip to Barrio Barretto in Subic is over you probably want to travel back to Angeles or Manila (unless your plan is to continue your travels further up north to popular tourist towns like Baggio or the magnificent rice paddies of Banaue).

-There are usually such services, but there are only one or two departures every day and the times and companies change all the time, so just inquire at your hotel and they’ll be able to let you know.
+There are usually such services, but there are only one or two departures every day and the times and companies change all the time.
+So just inquire at your hotel and they’ll be able to let you know.
 Otherwise you can always take the Victory Liner or Philtranco from Olongapo and the fare for the trip is 140 Pesos to Angeles and about 300 Pesos to Manila (depending on where your destination is).
-I’m wondering when they will finally stop using these old school tickets (see my picture on the right).
+And funny, I’m wondering when they will finally stop using these old school tickets (see my picture on the right).

 Below is a timetable of a popular tourist bus that leaves right in Barrio Barretto so you don’t have to go to Olongapo first: